learnapollo/learnapollo/content/tutorial-react/react-03.md

 }
 ```

 Note that we introduced the new required `data` prop and guarded its usage again with the boolean `data.loading`.
+If an error occurs, we notify the user.

 Now let's run the app again to see if everything is working